Zoroastrianism: Manichaeism

 Zoroastrianism is often compared with Manichaeism.
 Nominally an Iranian religion, Manichaeism was heavily inspired by Zoroastrianism because of Mani's Iranian origin, and it was also rooted in prior Middle-Eastern Gnostic beliefs.

-Manichaeism adopted many of the Yazatas for its own pantheon.
-Gherardo Gnoli, in The Encyclopaedia of Religion, says that "we can assert that Manichaeism has its roots in the Iranian religious tradition and that its relationship to Mazdaism, or Zoroastrianism, is more or less like that of Christianity to Judaism".
+Manichaeism adopted many of the Yazatas for its own pantheon Gherardo Gnoli, in The Encyclopaedia of Religion, says that "we can assert that Manichaeism has its roots in the Iranian religious tradition and that its relationship to Mazdaism, or Zoroastrianism, is more or less like that of Christianity to Judaism".

 The two religions have substantial differences.

 Present-day Iran

 Many aspects of Zoroastrianism are present in the culture and mythologies of the peoples of Greater Iran, not least because Zoroastrianism was a dominant influence on the people of the cultural continent for a thousand years.
 Even after the rise of Islam and the loss of direct influence, Zoroastrianism remained part of the cultural heritage of the Iranian language-speaking world, in part as festivals and customs, but also because Ferdowsi incorporated a number of the figures and stories from the Avesta in his epic Shāhnāme, which is pivotal to Iranian identity.
 One notable example is the incorporation of the Yazata Sraosha as an angel venerated within Shia Islam in Iran.

+In 2016, Zoroastrian Dolly Dastoor was elected to the board of trustees of the Parliament of the World's Religions as the only Zoroastrian on the board.
+She was co-chair of the Parliament's Women's Task Force, advocating for the role of women within interfaith dialogue.
+She served as the vice-chair of the Parliament from 2020 to 2021.